tensorflow/models/DeepTrade/README.md

 ## Experimental Results

+   If the network goes crazy(overfitting), just restart it.
+Or, a dropout layer [2] is good idea.

    For more demos of the experimental results, visit our website: http://www.deeplearning.xin.

    [Experimental Results](http://www.deeplearning.xin)